cooltalker14/RAG-Document-Q-A/README.md

 - Fast and accurate responses with Groq
 - Streamlit UI with document context viewer

-- # Dont forget to add your groq api key and also make sure you have an embedding model in your local system as we all are using Ollama Embeddings
+-  Dont forget to add your groq api key and also make sure you have an embedding model in your local system as we all are using Ollama Embeddings.
-- # Else you can also go for OpenAI embeddings if you have money if you want to do so make sure you have OpenAI Api Key
+-  Else you can also go for OpenAI embeddings if you have money if you want to do so make sure you have OpenAI Api Key.